MelissaDTH/Sci-fi-effect/README.md

 - ASCII art is used to visualize what is happening
 - At the end of the game, there's summary of which decisions and items the player has found.
 They're congratulated when they've chosen a specific item during the game.

-## Improvements
+## :clipboard: Improvements :clipboard:
-- The code is now in 1 file, should be refactored
+- All the code is now in 1 file, should be refactored
-- The story is very short, should be expanded
+- The story is very short, should be expanded with more outcomes and options

 ## Credits